Azure/azure-sdk-for-go/sdk/security/keyvault/azadmin/README.md

 ### AccessControlClient

-A `AccessControlClient` provides both synchronous and asynchronous operations allowing for management of `KeyVaultRoleDefinition` and `KeyVaultRoleAssignment` objects.
+An `AccessControlClient` allows for management of `RoleDefinition` and `RoleAssignment` types.

 ### BackupClient

-A `BackupClient` provides both synchronous and asynchronous operations for performing full key backups, full key restores, and selective key restores.
+A `BackupClient` allows for performing full key backups, full key restores, and selective key restores.

-### BeginFullBackup

-A `BeginFullBackup` represents a long running operation for a full key backup.

-### RestoreOperation

-A `BeginFullRestoreOperation` represents a long running operation for both a full key and selective key restore.

 ## Examples